 Research and Development Expense - Research and development costs are expensed as incurred, including Company-sponsored research and development and costs of patents and other intellectual property that have no alternative future use when acquired and in which we had an uncertainty in receiving future economic benefits.
 Development costs of a computer software product to be sold, leased, or otherwise marketed are subject to capitalization beginning when a product's technological feasibility has been established and ending when a product is available for general release to customers.
 Technological feasibility of a computer software product is established when all planning, designing, coding and testing activities that are necessary to establish that the product can be produced to meet its design specifications (including functions, features and technical performance requirements) are completed.
-The Company has been developing computer software for its XcelaSAN storage caching product line.
+The Company had been developing computer software for its XcelaSAN storage caching product line.
 On November 4, 2010, the Company determined that technological feasibility of the product was established, and development costs subsequent to that date have been capitalized.
 Prior to November 4, 2010, the Company expensed all development costs related to this product line.
-At the time the product is made available for general release to customers the capitalized costs will be amortized to cost of sales over the estimated useful life of the underlying technology.
+In the third quarter of fiscal 2012 when the product was made available for general release to customers, we discontinued capitalizing development costs.